Objects And Knowledge Lab

-We are looking for a new postdoctoral researcher/research assistant to join our team!
-The preferred start date is Fall 2023.
+A postdoctoral researcher/research assistant position will be available in Fall 2023.
 If interested, contact Olivia or apply here.

 The OAK Lab studies object recognition and perceptual expertise, using primarily a combination of behavioral, functional magnetic resonance imaging (fMRI), and computational methods.

 The general research goal of the lab is to understand how the human brain perceives the visual world, and how such processes are influenced by experience and learning.
 We study this broad question by examining how visual and conceptual knowledge interact to constrain representations of various categories, including objects, faces, words, musical notations, and scenes.

 See a recent NYUAD feature article about the lab's research: Making sense of the way the brain makes sense